c19early.org COVID-19 treatment researchLactoferrinLactoferrin (more..)

 Meta analysis using the most serious outcome reported shows 24% [-24‑53%] lower risk, without reaching statistical significance.
 Results are worse for Randomized Controlled Trials and higher quality studies.
 Early treatment is more effective than late treatment.

-3 studies from 3 independent teams in 2 countries show significant improvements.
+3 studies from 3 independent teams in 2 countries show significant benefit.

 Lactoferrin for COVID-19 — Highlights